-Select Enabled to use the feature of Virtualization Technology and allow one platform to run multiple operating systems and applications in independent partitions, creating multiple "virtual" systems in one physical computer.
-The options are Enabled and Disabled.
+Select Enabled to use Intel Virtualization Technology which will allow one platform to run multiple operating systems and applications in independent partitions, creating multiple "virtual" systems in one physical computer.
+The options are Enabled and Disabled

 Note: If there is any change to this setting, you will need to power off and restart the system for the change to take effect.
-Please refer to Intel's web site for detailed information.
+Please refer to Intel's website for detailed information

-$\ensuremath{\mathsf{Execute-Disable}}$ Bit Capability (Available when supported by the OS and the CPU)
+Execute-Disable Bit Capability (Available when supported by the OS and the CPU)

-Select Enabled to enable the Execute Disable Bit which will allow the processor to designate areas in the system memory where an application code can execute and where it cannot, thus preventing a worm or a virus from flooding illegal codes to overwhelm the processor or damage the system during an attack.
+Set to Enabled to support Execute Disable Bit which will allow the processor to designate areas in the system memory where an application code can execute and where it cannot, thus preventing a worm or a virus from flooding illegal codes to overwhelm the processor or damage the system during an attack.
 The default is Enabled.
-(Refer to Intel and Microsoft Web Sites for more information.)
+(Refer to Intel and Microsoft web Sites for more information.)